RahulDobariya/pingo/README.md

 # pingo_demo_rahul

 The Challenge:

-You have to build a news app which uses Firebase Authentication, Firebase Remote Config, and will fetch news from https://newsapi.org/ as per the specified designs.
+I have to build a news app which uses Firebase Authentication, Firebase Remote Config, and will fetch news from https://newsapi.org/ as per the specified designs.

 What is expected: